September-October 2014

 St. Joseph Mercy Names New Executive Director

 BRIGHTON — Brynt Ellis has been appointed executive director of St. Joseph Mercy Livingston hospital and St. Joseph Mercy Brighton health center.
-In this role, he will be responsible for the day-to-day operations at both Livingston County health facilities, and play an important role in the renovation and expansion efforts taking place at both locations. […]
+In this role, he will be responsible for […]

 -